joshbrew/webgpu_realtime_clouds/README.md

 5. Accumulate color and alpha into an output storage texture.
 6. Optionally reuse temporal history for animated/reprojected rendering.
 7. Optionally composite the output through `cloudsRender.wgsl`.

-The current v43 path includes performance-oriented shader logic for large and tall boxes:

-- Weather-column empty skipping.
-- Column-style Y-bounds acceleration derived from the weather field.
-- Protected near/edge lighting so close silhouettes do not smear or card out.
-- Far proxy sampling for safe horizon/interior cloud samples.
-- Adaptive thick-box stepping and lighting skip.

-The far proxy path is intentionally conservative.
-It keeps the same weather and shape style but avoids some full 3D/detail work where the cloud is far, screen-small, and visually safe.

 ---